Traders book tankers in Europe to ship gasoline across Atlantic after Colonial shutdown

 Two European gasoline traders said the market was taking a cautious approach to see how long the shutdown would last.

-“I haven’t seen any big pick up but it would be normal for people to preemptively take vessels on subs,” one of the traders said.
+“I haven’t seen any big pick up but it would be normal for people to preemptively take vessels on subs,” one trader said.
 Subs is a term used in the oil market to describe a provisional booking for a tanker.

 European Ebob barge refining margins reached $10.38 a barrel on Monday, up from $9.35 on Friday, according to Reuters calculations.